Messages from the Scrolls

 premiered 2002) came about through being shortlisted as an spnm

 Alan is also active as a musicologist and theorist of music.
 He has research interests in Hungarian contemporary music (especially that of Kurtag), and in music theatre and performance theory.
-He now lives in Dobcross, Saddleworth with his wife Justine, and they are soon to be joined by another person, but at the time of writing, they don't know what kind.
+He now lives in Dobcross, Saddleworth with his wife Justine and his son Eden.

 Back to shortlist.